Best places in Yucatan Mexico? Too many to count.

 The Maya would make human sacrifices here, most commonly throwing women and children into the water.
 Nearby, you will find another cenote: Cenote Ik Kil, where you can go swimming.

-Dzibilchaltun is a small Mayan ruin located in the northern part of Merida.
-Unfortunately, it has been closed for a lot of 2021/2022 due to ongoing disputes between the government and local landowners so it is important to check if the site is open before you make the journey.
+Dzibilchaltun is an impressive Mayan ruin located in the northern part of Merida.
+Unfortunately, it was been closed for a lot of 2021/2022 due to ongoing disputes between the government and local landowners so it is important to check if the site is open before you make the journey.

 Dzibilichaltun means “Place where there is writing on the stones¨ in Ancient Maya.
 This points to the inscribed tablets that were found at the site.